Everything Old.

 Maybe because it allows the real role of AI to snap into focus.

-Maybe because, and I say this over Mr. Maslow’s protestations, sometimes a hammer is just a hammer.
+Maybe because, and I say this over Mr. Maslow’s vehement protestations, sometimes a hammer is just a hammer.

 “Don't throw the past away/You might need it some rainy day/Dreams can come true again/When everything old is new again.”